AGLV0121/GITHUB_AVNER001/README.md

-Invoke a python file from C#, getting the speed of C# for list processing, and the python functionality for each instance.
+Wrapper to invoke a python function from C#
-A better option than Cython.
+Serves as an example for who needs the speed of C# list processing, and the functionality of a python function at each iteration.
-Serves as an example for those developers who need raw speed that python lists do not provide.
+Also computes similarity scores of two sentences: both sentences are provided as a single parameter to the python function.

-Also computes similarity scores of two sentences.
+They are split in the python code.